1. Key point summary

 CPS22 estimates that 69% of consumers across the UK (36 million) experienced at least one incidence of detriment over a 12-month period, causing consumers stress, and costing them money or time.
 Of the 229.6 million detriment incidents in the UK that year, 18.6 million were incurred in Scotland.
 This resulted in a net monetised detriment to consumers in Scotland of £4.7 billion, which represented around 2.5% of total Scottish Gross Domestic Product (GDP).[7]
 While consumers in Scotland and England (72% and 70%) reported a higher incidence of detriment than those in Wales and Northern Ireland (69% and 56%), the median ‘net monetised detriment’ per individual incident of detriment was £28 in Scotland, which was broadly similar to other parts of the UK.

-While CPS22 showed that across the UK, Airline (36%) and Package holidays and tours (35%) were the two sectors most mentioned by consumers in terms of detriment, it is important to note the impact of wider factors.
+While CPS22 showed that across the UK, Airline (36%) and Package holidays and tours (35%) were the two sectors with the highest incidence of detriment per active consumer, it is important to note the impact of wider factors.
 Participants suggested that the high prevalence of detriment in the first two categories was heavily influenced by the COVID-19 pandemic, with 13% of incidents mostly or fully caused by the pandemic and 30% of incidents made worse by it.
+These sectors have therefore been excluded from further analysis.

 Chart 1: Detriment occurs in a variety of different sectors and varies over time and between different surveys